 Read Also:How to Find My Phone Number?

 A UICC is a SIM card locked that is imposed by the smartphone manufacturer with the connections like Sprint, T-mobile and others.

 A UICC restriction may cause the SIM card to get disabled or inactivated.
 So, calling on a user with UICC locked number may return the unallocated number error as well.

-This was a complete guide to number you have dialed is unallocated with the possible reasons.
-Now, the question is how to fix the number you have dialed is unallocated error while calling the number.
+This was a complete guide to the number you have dialed is unallocated with the possible reasons.
+Now, the question is how to fix the number you have dialed is an unallocated error while calling the number.